Chapter 1: Youth

 "Thank you for coming."
-He steps aside to invite her in and she brushes by, taking off her coat.
+He steps aside to invite her in.

-Baralai obscures his discomfort behind a laugh, and offers to put her coat in the closet.
-Yuna gives a quiet 'thank you' and relinquishes it; he reciprocates with a quick 'you're welcome' and puts it away.
+"Oh."
+He pauses, nervous.
+How much of the conversation did she happen to pick up?
+Concealing his discomfort behind a pleasant laugh, Baralai offers to put her coat in the closet.
+Yuna gives a quiet 'thank you' and lets go, and he reciprocates with a quick 'you're welcome' before putting it away.
 "No. I was on the phone with him.
 How did you know?"

 She giggles.
 "I heard you say his trademark goodbye."